Skip to main content

 Cost of downtime is invisible until it happens

 Lost orders, halted production, missed despatch deadlines, overtime to catch up, and reputational damage — none of these appear on a balance sheet until the outage is over.
 By then the cost has already been incurred.
+For a small manufacturer, the RTO (recovery time objective) and RPO (recovery point objective) are rarely defined — which means nobody knows how much downtime is acceptable until they are in the middle of it.

 — How I help